What are 70s style clothes?

 We all have a picture of trumpet pants and maybe long hovering hippie dresses, but that's only partially true.
 The 1970s were a pear mash of styles, and in fact, the style of much of the clothing we refer to as 70s clothing starts as early as the mid-1960s.
 Hippies hear e.g. at home in the 60s, just as the trumpet pants also start here.

-1970s style clothing will probably never be the main part of the clothing we wear in Mondo Kaos, but now that the 1970s are actually 50 years old, we think it was time to bring some of the best 70s dresses, 70 's skirts, 70s pants and trouser suits as well as 70s tops back and into our range.
-At least at intervals.
+The 1970s-style clothes will probably never become the main part of the clothes we wear Mondo Kaos, but now that the 1970s are actually 50 years old, we think it's time to bring back some of the best 70s dresses, 70s skirts, 70s pants and pantsuits, and 70s tops in our assortment.
+At least intermittently.

 1970s clothes at Mondo Kaos

 1970s trousers are in many ways the easiest area to recognise.
 The sway at the end of the trouser leg starts as early as the 60s, but the seventies don't let go of the sway.
 Over time, it changes to, for example, baggy trousers, and the waist becomes ultra-high.
 The 1970s is also the decade of the pantsuit, and since we love pantsuits, you're sure to find 1970s pantsuits often in Mondo Kaos.

 With Mondo Kaos we always prefer the high feminine waist, so this is the 70s style you will be able to find with us.

 The classic 70s dress is a midi or maxi dress.
 The mini skirt from the 1960s was already passé, and was no longer worn by the smart, fashion-conscious women of the 1970s.